 Does the idea of forgiveness leave a bitter taste in your mouth?
 Mine too.
 The accountant in wants to reconcile the past while the stress eater in me needs to binge.
-Here’s the story of how my accounting background helped me make sense of it all.
+Here's how my accounting background and a healthy bean dip helped me tackle forgiveness without eating my weight in chocolate.

 Back in the day, before I became a co-dependent mom, I was a co-dependent accountant.
 I just didn’t realize it.
 Our hospital accounting department was strategically tucked away in a forgotten corner of the basement.
 The walls, file cabinets, and floor-to-ceiling cubicles were putty gray.
 My coworkers were quiet and needed to be rescued from tired stereotypes.
 I was just the person to save them.
 So I thought.